 (3) Nothing in subsection (2) shall be taken as preventing land referred to in that subsection from being further dealt with under the Metropolitan Region Scheme, the Town Planning Scheme or under the Acts referred to in subsection (1), after the grant is made.

+[Section 9 amended by No. 38 of 2005 s.
+15.]

 10. Note regarding unexploded munitions to be endorsed on register

 (1) Where, in accordance with the Agreement, a Crown Grant is issued to the Company of any land in the development area, the Registrar of Titles shall cause a note to be endorsed in the Register within the meaning of the Transfer of Land Act 1893 and on the certificate of title for that land and on any future certificate of title issued in respect of that land or any part of that land to the effect that the land was formerly an artillery range and may contain unexploded munitions.